Lower Bounds for Electrical Reduction on Surfaces: Introduction

 In Section \ref{S:planar}, we consider a wider class of electrical transformations that preserve the planarity of the graph, but are not necessarily facial.
 Our second main result is that $\Omega(n^{3/2})$ \emph{planar} electrical transformations are required to reduce a planar graph (without terminals) to a single vertex in the worst case.
-Like our earlier lower bound for \emph{facial} electrical transformations, our proof ultimately reduces to a study of a certain curve invariant, called the \emph{defect}, of the medial graph (viewed as a closed curve) of the given plane graph $G$.
+Like our earlier lower bound for \emph{facial} electrical transformations, our proof ultimately reduces to the study of a certain curve invariant, called the \emph{defect}, of the medial graph of a given \emph{unicursal} plane graph $G$.
 A key step in our new proof is the following surprising observation: Although the definition of the medial graph of $G$ depends on the embedding of $G$, the defect of the medial graph is the same for all planar embeddings of $G$.